ansys/pyansys-dev-guide/doc/source/guidelines/PyMAPDL_WSL_Guide.rst

     export ANSYSLMD_LICENSE_FILE=1055@$winhostIP

-Running ANSYS in a local docker
+Running ANSYS on a local docker
 ********************************

-To run a docker image, you need to follow all the previous steps detailed in `Running ANSYS in WSL`_ .
+To run a docker image, you need to follow all the previous steps detailed in `Running ANSYS on WSL`_ .

 Additionally, to run a docker PyMAPDL image, use the next command: